THE ULTIMATE

 2 LUGGAGE LOCKs

-Always lock your things!
-Have one for your duffel on the mountain, and have one to lock your suitcase that will stay at the hotel while you’re trekking.
+Have one lock for the duffel you use while hiking, and one to lock the suitcase that will stay at the hotel while you’re trekking.

 ADAPTER